Patellar chondropathy: why does your knee hurt?

 Cartilage is a smooth, strong tissue that covers joint surfaces.
 Below the kneecap, it allows for smooth gliding during knee flexion and extension movements.

 When this cartilage is damaged, it becomes irregular, less resistant, and sometimes cracked.
-This phenomenon leads to abnormal friction, responsible for the patellofemoral pain.
+This phenomenon leads to abnormal friction, which is responsible for patellofemoral pain.

-Chondropathy therefore corresponds to a cartilage pain, which can gradually progress if it is not addressed.
+Chondropathy therefore corresponds to cartilage damage, which can progress gradually if it is not treated.

 Why does cartilage deteriorate?